linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 >
 >This will scan the `/etc/openvpn` directory on the server for files with a `.conf` extension.
 For every file that it finds, it will spawn a VPN daemon (server instance) so make sure you don't have a `client.conf` or `client.ovpn` file in there.

-The logs of both the OpenVPN client and servers will contain all the information you need to confirm connection specifications, view client address assignments and debug connection issues.
-Even if the connection completes seemingly without problems, the logs can contain alerts and messages for how to better configure your setup.
+The logs of both the OpenVPN client and servers will contain all the information you need to confirm connection specifications, view client address assignments, and debug connection issues.
+Even if the connection completes without problems, the logs may contain alerts and messages, to aid in improving your setup.

 To check the status of the OpenVPN process: